vidister/gimp-web/content/tutorials/Luminosity_Masks/index.md

 <img src="{filename}Layer-Desaturate.png" alt="Layer-Desaturate"/>
 </figure>

-This desaturate copy of your color image represents the “Lights” channel.
-Now we want to create a new channel based on thsi layer.
+This desaturated copy of your color image represents the “Lights” channel.
+Now we want to create a new channel based on this layer.

 ### Create a New Channel “Lights”